nuxt/website-v2/content/en/blog/understanding-how-fetch-works-in-nuxt-2-12.md

 <nuxt keep-alive :keep-alive-props="{ max: 10 }" />
 ```

-Above is one way to boost page performance which is more high-level and generic, while the next one drills down to optimise the fetch request calls by using the `timestamp` property of `$fetchState` and comparing it against the number of seconds delay before it re-fetches the data.
+Above is one way to boost page performance which is more high-level and generic, while the next one drills down to optimize the fetch request calls by using the `timestamp` property of `$fetchState` and comparing it against the number of seconds delay before it re-fetches the data.

 Vue’s `activated` hook is used here with Nuxt's `keep-alive` prop to re-fetch the data.